 - And more

-Participants should bring their camera and tripod for the hands-on shooting session.
+Participants should bring their camera for the hands-on shooting session, tripods are optional.
 This portion of the class will help develop stronger skills for focus, camera angle, depth of field, lighting and more.

 Participants should be familiar with their camera settings and with exposure controls such as ISO, Aperture and Shutter.
 We will not be able to introduce you to this material at this class.
 If not familiar with these topics, consider taking the DSLR Photography Basics class first.

 Class limit: 12

 “I thought the Food Photography class format of discussing examples in the slides followed by working hands-on around stations in small groups provided a very effective learning environment.
 The fact that Renee, Bonnie and Marie were so helpful and supportive was just icing on the cake.”